-Each month, students and alumnae are invited to follow the Twitter hashtag #MtHolyokeAtWork as an MHC alumna tweets about her day, gives advice and information about her career, and answers questions from followers.
-This is just one way that Mount Holyoke College strives to foster student-alumnae connections in its effort to link a liberal arts education with meaningful career goals.
+In 2013, students and alumnae were invited to follow the Twitter hashtag #MtHolyokeAtWork as an MHC alumna tweeted about her day, gave advice and information about her career, and answered questions from followers.
+This is just one ways that Mount Holyoke College strives to foster student-alumnae connections in its effort to link a liberal arts education with meaningful career goals.
 Don’t have a Twitter account?
 You can still follow along by clicking this link: #MtHolyokeAtWork.
-The Alumnae Association will also recap the conversations via email and the Alumnae Quarterly.
+The Alumnae Association will also recap the conversations online.

 Tuesday, September 17

 Mary Mazzio ’83 is an award-winning documentary filmmaker, attorney, and a rower for the United States in the 1992 Olympics.
 She founded the independent film company 50 Eggs.
 Mazzio earned her law degree from Georgetown University and studied film production as a graduate student at Boston University.
 She is a former partner with the law firm of Brown, Rudnick, Freed, and Gesmer.
 She is also, to this day, proud of her collegiate record at Mount Holyoke College where she ate a blueberry pie in thirteen seconds.

 Tuesday, October 15

 Monica Grover ’99 recently left her position as the manager of digital media projects for The Global Fund for Children to pursue her entrepreneurial dreams with husband, Ivan Fitzgerald.
 Witnessing how local markets contribute to the fabric of a community, and how the spice and herb shop—alongside the butcher and the baker—forms the foundation of these markets, Grover and her husband were inspired to launch Bazaar Spices, a unique shop offering a variety of spices, herbs, botanicals, rice, flours, and lentils to enlighten your mind, body, and soul.